mesibo/python/installation.md

 sudo python setup.py install

 ```
 The files resulting from the compilation are placed in the build directory.
-All the files are copied from this build directory into the lib directory path of your Python installation.
+All the files are automatically copied from this build directory into the lib directory path of your Python installation.

 To perform an in-place build that can be run from the source folder run:
 ```